tsgates/arch-wiki-markdown/wiki/Dell_Mini_10v.md

 ----

-After reaching the Install X and configure ALSA section of the Beginners' Guide, follow these Dell Mini 10v guidelines:
+After reaching the Install X and configure ALSA section of the Beginners' guide, follow these Dell Mini 10v guidelines:

 > Video Driver